Scroll to top

 Planning travel to Johannesburg?
 Speak with a security consultant.

 Johannesburg is South Africa’s economic engine and the largest city on the African continent.
-It is also one of the most crime-affected cities globally, with carjacking, armed robbery, and violent property crime at levels that require professional security management for corporate travellers.
+It draws a constant flow of corporate visitors for banking, mining, retail, and regional headquarters activity.
+It is also one of the most crime-affected major cities in the world, and the security management required is substantive rather than precautionary.

-Carjacking defines the threat environment in Johannesburg.
-South Africa records over 20,000 carjacking incidents annually, with Gauteng Province (which includes Johannesburg) accounting for the largest share.
-Attacks occur at traffic signals, when entering or exiting properties, and in parking areas.
-Both opportunistic and targeted attacks are well documented.
+Carjacking defines the security environment in Johannesburg.
+South Africa records over 20,000 carjacking incidents annually, with Gauteng Province accounting for the largest share.
+Attacks occur at traffic signals, in driveways and parking areas, and during slow-moving traffic.
+Both opportunistic attacks, where criminals act on an available target, and planned attacks, where specific vehicles or individuals are identified in advance, are documented.

 Our operations in Johannesburg

-All operators in our Johannesburg network hold current PSIRA registration.
-Drivers are trained in anti-hijack techniques and evasive driving.
-Armoured vehicles (B4 and B6) are maintained in the fleet for immediate deployment.
-We coordinate with armed response companies for residential assignments and maintain relationships with local intelligence sources for real-time threat updates.
+All operators in our Johannesburg network hold current PSIRA registration and documented firearms competency for armed personnel.
+Drivers are trained in anti-hijack techniques and evasive driving, and B4 and B6 armoured vehicles are available for immediate deployment.
+We coordinate with armed response companies for residential assignments and maintain real-time intelligence feeds covering protest activity and criminal incident patterns.

 Threat Intelligence